-Cambridge International Examinations (CIE) in the UK and USA
+University of Cambridge International Examinations (CIE) in the UK and USA

-With effect from the June 2003 examination Cambridge International Examinations will only accept entries in the UK and USA from students registered on courses at CIE registered Centres.
+University of Cambridge International Examinations accepts entries in the UK and USA only from students registered on courses at CIE registered Centres.

-UK and USA private candidates will not be eligible to enter CIE examinations unless they are repatriating from outside the UK/USA and are part way through a course leading to a CIE examination.
+UK and USA private candidates are not eligible to enter for CIE examinations unless they are repatriating from outside the UK/USA and are part way through a course leading to a CIE examination.
 In that case a letter of support from the Principal of the school which they had attended is required.
-Other UK and USA private candidates should not embark on courses leading to a CIE examination after June 2003.
+Other UK and USA private candidates should not embark on courses leading to a CIE examination.